Oftentimes I think of life as merely a novel of love and loss. Of eventualities that happen as if it was meant to be all along.

 Eventually, she breaks him down.
 She is young and beautiful.
 He cannot help himself, or so he thinks.
 They begin an affair.
 He is mesmerized by her adulation of him.
 It becomes like a drug he has to keep going back for.

-And of course what always happens, happens.
+And of course, what always happens, happens.
 His wife, by accident, finds out.
-It seems it is always by accident.
 Which makes one wonder if there are really any accidents at all.

 We all know that the grass is always greener on the other side.
 So once he’s on the other side, he realizes how much his wife means to him, has always meant to him.

 He misses his boy.
 His need for the girl lessens.
-His wife won’t speak to him or let him explain.
+His wife won’t speak to him or allow him to explain.
 Now he wants what he already had, and has no more.

-How many times have we heard this story?
+How many times have we heard this tired old story?

 We are relatively content in our lives.
 But naturally curious about what else is out there in the world.
 Wondering what we’re missing out on.